 6. What is the difference between QA and QC (quality control)?

-Quality control is more about defect detection and elimination in the actual products produced.
+To answer this QA question, I would emphasize that quality control is more about defect detection and elimination in the actual products produced.
 It’s a reactive process when you must deal with issues post-factum after they have been already introduced.
 QA is more about defect avoidance and managing development in test processes in such a way that many issues will never appear.
 QA is a proactive process that requires a deeper level of expertise, broader experience, and product vision.